fluiddyn/fluidfft/doc/install.rst

      libraries, this can lead to very bad issues (segmentation fault, only if numpy is imported before the class!).
-For security, we prefer to automatically disable the building of the fft classes using fftw3_mpi when it is detected that numpy uses the MKL library where some fftw symbols are defined.
+For security, we prefer to automatically disable the building of the fft classes using fftw3_mpi when it is detected that numpy uses the MKL library (viz. `mkl_intel_lp64`) where some fftw symbols are defined.
+However, sometimes numpy is linked to Intel's new `mkl_rt` library, and in such cases there should be no clash with fftw.

 - Cython